sdesby/CucumberSlices/README.md

 ## Install

 Once you have intalled node.js and clone the project:

 1. Go to your project folder
 2. Run `npm install`.
 It will install electron framework
-3. Run `npm install python-shell`